LIFE (PSHCE and Citizenship)

 - Careers interviews, work experience and visits to university and/or work.

-At Post 16, there is a tutor programme that includes issues such as SRE, drugs and alcohol, democracy and British Values, alongside driving skills and advice on progression through education and employment.
+At Post 16, there is a tutor programme that includes issues such as RSE, drugs and alcohol, democracy and British Values, alongside advice on progression through education and employment.

 LIFE is a major contributor to SMSC Spiritual, Moral, Social and Cultural education) within Cheam High School.
 More information can be found on the SMSC webpage here.